 Working class unity is a core belief of our union.
-Article IV of the union’s constitution stipulates that all working persons are eligible for membership “regardless of skill, age, sex, nationality, color, race, religious or political belief or affiliation, sexual orientation, disability, or immigration status.”
+Article IV of UE’s constitution stipulates that all working persons are eligible for membership “regardless of skill, age, sex, nationality, color, race, religious or political belief or affiliation, sexual orientation, disability or immigration status.”

-We must unite and fight against all discrimination, whether in our communities, in our government, or in our workplaces.
-Homophobia and transphobia keep us divided and weaken the labor movement.
+Violent acts against LGBTQ+ people still occur far too frequently, with the majority of those murdered being black or brown trans women.
+We must unite and fight against all discrimination, starting within our own communities and families.
 We must take up the cry that an injury to one is an injury to all.

-- Encourage the formation of LGBTQ+ caucuses at various levels of the union;
+- Encourages the formation of LGBTQ+ caucuses at all levels of the union.

-- Calls on locals to bargain protections against discrimination based on sexual orientation or gender identity, health insurance and pension coverage for same-sex and opposite-sex domestic partners, and leave-of-absence language that gives domestic partners the same rights as married employees;
+- Calls on locals to bargain for protections against discrimination based on sexual orientation or gender identity, health insurance and pension coverage for couples of all genders and sexual identities, and contract language that gives domestic partners the same rights as married employees;

-- Calls on the UE Education Department to develop, in conjunction with LGBTQ+ members, anti-oppression workshops and materials for use at all levels of the union in order to educate our membership and communities on the destructive nature of LGBTQ+ oppression;
+- Directs the UE Education Department to develop and disseminate anti-oppression workshops and materials at all levels of the union to educate our members and the community on the destructive nature of anti-LGBTQ+ discrimination.

-- Supports organizations fighting for the rights of LGBTQ+ people;
+- Support organizations fighting for the rights of LGBTQ+ people;

-- Calls on UE negotiating committees to bargain gender-neutral language in their collective bargaining agreements;
+- Urges locals to demand gender-neutral language in our collective bargaining agreements;

 - Encourages all members to be conscious and make use of gender-neutral language in their everyday life.